arkwright/vim-whiteboard/README.md

     :let g:whiteboard_buffer_width = 80

 You can change the temporary directory location.
 This is the directory where Whiteboard stores all of the Input Buffer files it creates.
-Out-of-the-box, Whiteboard will attempt to detect your system's tempoary directory.
+Out of the box, Whiteboard will attempt to detect your system's tempoary directory.
 However, you will find it much more useful to manually specify where you want these temporary files stored.
 Whiteboard does not delete the temporary files it